 Customer data analysis helps make financial decisions

-Using analytics supports personalized user experience
+Using analytics supports personalized customer experience

 Analyzing customer data can help you increase profits